Explore the animals and gardens you will encounter on a visit to the Safari Park.

 Colorful red river hogs are active both day and night—and they are good swimmers, holding their tail above the water.
 They can even swim underwater, catching a breath every 15 seconds or so.

-In our cozy Bat House in Nairobi Village, a camp of Rodrigues fruit bats observes guests from an upside-down perspective!
+In our cozy Bat House in Nairobi Village, a camp of Rodrigues flying foxes observes guests from an upside-down perspective!
 These cute little creatures weigh about one pound.